groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/barcode/csv.en.md

         * Firstly, instantiate Signature class providing as a constructor parameter path to a document which is supposed to be verified.
         * Secondly, create a new VerifyOptions object and set up all required properties.
-        * Invoke Signature's object Verify method passing VerifyOptions instance.
+        * Finally, invoke Signature's object Verify method passing VerifyOptions instance.
-        * Finally, process verification result.
+        * Then process verification results.

     title_right: "System Requirements"
     content_right: |